kispi/file-encrypter/README.md

 # file encrypter
-File encryption utility implemented in Golang.
+File encryption utility using AES implemented in Golang.

 ***